-When the vocal tuning task is executed manually, though it may take more time even with an experienced mix engineer, the pitch processing will sound more natural, subtle, and smooth.
-Pitch perfection.
+When the vocal tuning task is executed manually, even though it may take more time, the pitch processing will sound more natural, subtle, and smooth.

 Leaving some pitches or vocal slides un-tuned or imperfect is also a creative choice that could be made by the artist or mix engineer.
 This could further convey an emotion or unique energy in the context of the phrase that’s being sung and received by the listener.
 Vocals are a form of communication at the end of the day in which imperfections can sometimes be perceived as perfect.

-For those who want the specifics of using a pitch tuning plugin this we recommend checking out our article on how long does Autotune take to process?
+For those who want the specifics of using a pitch-tuning plugin, we recommend checking out our article on how to use Autotune.
 This goes into detail about how to produce great-sounding vocals using plugins such as Autotune or Melodyne.